RashmikaAkash/ecommerce-product-recommender/README.md

-# 🛍️ MERN Product Recommender
+# 🛍️ Ecommerce Product Recommender

 An internship assignment project built using the **MERN Stack** (MongoDB, Express, React, Node.js).
 The project implements **Product Management (CRUD with image uploads)**, a **Rule-based Recommendation System**, and extra features like **Wishlist, Recently Viewed, Filters, Search, color picker and Flash Sale Countdown**.